Sea kayaking journey

-This trip is ideal for those with little or no paddling experience, who are interested in learning the basics of sea kayaking while enjoying the magnificent landscape of Halkidiki and its breathtaking coastline.
-The journey is designed in such a way that passes through the most picturesque sites while enjoying the best the peninsula has to offer along the way, such as dining in ‘’tavernas’’ with delicious local seafood and resting in traditional lodges by the sea.
+This adventure is for you whether you have little or no kayaking experience.
+Our sea kayaking journey will help you learn the basics of traveling from place to place in a kayak.
+At the same time, enjoy the magnificent landscape of Halkidiki and its breathtaking coastline.
+Our small groups pass through the most picturesque coastlines while enjoying dining in ‘’tavernas’’ with delicious local seafood and resting in traditional lodges by the sea.

 No previous experience is required, as the course will focus on teaching you the right paddling techniques, on demonstrating how to plan your trip safely depending on weather conditions, as well as on covering safety and rescue procedures.